Does Blue Cross Blue Shield Cover Cataract Surgery?

 Because cataract surgery is covered by Original Medicare when performed using traditional surgical methods or with the use of lasers, all Medicare Advantage plans, like the ones from Blue Cross Blue Shield, at least cover the same type of surgery.
 Some plans may cover even more routine vision care costs than Original Medicare, such as prescription glasses, contacts, eye exams and more.

 Blue Cross Blue Shield affiliate companies can vary by state, so it’s best to compare plans online or call to speak with a licensed insurance agent to find the specific plan benefits available where you live.

-When Do Blue Cross Blue Shield Medicare Plans Pay for Cataract Surgery?
+Will Blue Cross Blue Shield Pay for Cataract Surgery?

 While benefits may differ from one plan to another, Blue Cross Blue Shield Medicare Advantage plans will generally cover cataract surgery that implants a monofocal intraocular lens.
 If a more advanced lens is used for the implant, it may or may not be covered.

 It’s common for a patient to be prescribed a pair of eyeglasses following cataract surgery, or for a previous prescription to be modified after the procedure.
 A Blue Cross Blue Shield Medicare that includes BCBS Medicare vision coverage will typically help pay for some of the following:

 How Much Does Cataract Surgery Cost With Medicare?

 When Medicare Part B pays for cataract surgery, the Part B annual deductible will apply and the beneficiary will typically be responsible for a 20% coinsurance of the Medicare-approved amount after they meet their deductible.